codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

 Classes and Objects are utilized in Java as part of the Object Oriented Programming model.
 This model focuses on objects and the data and actions associated with the objects.

-## Object
+## Objects

 Objects are structures that contain a state and behavior.
 Every day objects we commonly use have states and behaviors.
-For example, a car is an object.
-A car has both a state and a behavior.
+For example, a car is an object with both a state and a behavior.

 ##### State
 The state contains the information about the specific object.